Lexical chain: About

 The method presented by Morris and Hirst is the first to bring the concept of lexical cohesion to computer systems via lexical chains.
 Using their intuition, they identify lexical chains in text documents and built their structure considering Halliday and Hassan's observations.
 For this task, they considered five text documents, totaling 183 sentences from different and non-specific sources.
-Repetitive words (e.g., high-frequency words, pronouns, propositions, verbal auxiliaries) were not considered as prospective chain elements since they do not bring much semantic value to the structure themselves.
+Repetitive words (high-frequency words, pronouns, propositions, verbal auxiliaries, etc.) were not considered as prospective chain elements since they do not bring much semantic value to the structure themselves.